-Students who are enrolled for fewer than 12 semester hours are classified as part-time students.
-These students may be working toward college degrees or they may be taking courses for self-improvement.
+Students who are enrolled for fewer than 12 semester hours are classified as parttime students.
 Part-time students are expected to adhere to the same academic standards as full-time students.

 AUDIT

 A student must have permission from the Office of the Vice President for Academic Affairs to audit a course.
 Auditors are expected to attend classes, but they are not required to take examinations or meet course requirements.
 No credit is given for audits.
 In the event of overloaded classes, students enrolled for credit will be given preference.
 Fees for attending class on an audit basis are calculated on the same schedule as regular academic fees.